Highlights Of The Program

 15:20 - 15:45

-HOW TO MEET GLOBAL SECURITY STANDARDS WHILE REDUCING COST
+HOW TO MEET GLOBAL SECURITY STANDARDS WHILE REDUCING COSTS

 - Understanding how evolving global cybersecurity regulations are reshaping the automotive industry